Madhubala – Ek Ishq Ek Junoon: Plot

 Jr. Madhubala is now grown-up and looks like Madhu.
 She lives with Radha and falls in love with Abhay Kapoor.
-They announce their marriage but he gets her married to Raja, RK's mentally challenged second lookalike.
+In RK mansion now Abhay and Kapoor family are residing after the death of RK, Madhu, Kundra's and Bhatia's.
+They announce their marriage but he gets her married to Raja, RK's mentally challenged second lookalike who is in fact KRK's son.

 Abhay reveals he wanted to avenge death of his father Harsh Vardhan who committed suicide after being incriminated for killing RK and Madhu.
-Actually KRK's son, Raja finally becomes a normal person and also kills abhay kapoor for torturing madhu and him.
+Actually KRK's son, Raja finally becomes a normal person and also kills Abhay kapoor for torturing madhu and him.
 Due to his life of a gangster, Madhubala hates and insults him.
 Angry, Raja rapes her.
 She files a case and gets him jailed but withdraws it later.

 Baiji dies.
 Being jailed, Raja thinks Madhubala is the reason for it and begins hating and torturing her.
 Pregnant with his child, she later requests him to forgive her which Raja does.
 They remarry.
 One night, a producer assumes Raja as RK and proposes to do a film with him that the producer had wanted to do with RK and Madhu.

 Madhubala reads Madhu's diary, learning her last wish was to make a film on her and RK's life.
 She convinces Raja to sign the film; they start their career and appear as Madhu and RK, giving the first shot of their film.
-Raja states it's not the end but the beginning of a new life as they were always destined to live and be superstars together.
+Raja states it is not the end but the beginning of a new life as they were always destined to live and be superstars together.